 However, there must be balance in all things.
 And right now, that balance has been lost.
 Technology, with its wonderful gift for pulling people together, is now pulling them apart.
 Young and old, people are glued to their cellphones, their computers, their tablets.
 When they receive a text or email, it takes precedence over the conversation with a real human being with whom they are currently communicating.
 Young people are addicted to video games and go without food, sleep, or bathing so they can engage in “just this one more battle.”

-Many people are so tied to their smart phones that they are totally lost if it gets lost, breaks, or is stolen.
+Many people are so tied to their smart phones that they are bewildered and unable to function if it gets lost, breaks, or is stolen.
 Indeed, there is enough information on them that having it land in the wrong hands could be devastating financially as well as socially.
 The information including passwords, account numbers, credit cards, etc. are often not backed up in a place easily accessible, particularly if the owner is traveling.

 Most people realize how funny it is to see two people eating at a dinner together, with their eyes glued to their cellphones.
 Most understand the tragedies of lives lost as young people step out in traffic in front of a car or bus, or are in accidents because of texting.
 But few people are willing to do anything about it.